michaeldegroot/mysql-cache/README.md

     // node-cache   (https://www.npmjs.com/package/node-cache)
     // file         (https://www.npmjs.com/package/cacheman-file)
     // native       (local variable assignment)

-}, (connected, err) => { // This is a callback for the init function
-    if (err) {
+    // You can also use db.cacheProviders this is a array with strings of the avaliable cacheProviders }, (connected, err) => { // This is a callback for the init function if (err) {
         // Catch any connection establishment errors